 Project allocation

 Once students have reviewed the thesis project topics on offer (either at the information session, or via the project database), they need to consult directly with their prospective supervisors.
 It is highly recommended that students consult with a variety of prospective supervisors as early as possible as there is always high demand for projects and supervisors.
-Students are responsible for following up with a prospective supervisor if they have not had a response after 5 busines days.
+Students are responsible for following up with a prospective supervisor if they have not had a response after 5 business days.
 When contacting prospective supervisors, please include the information as per this template (DOCX, 14.3 KB).

 Project allocations are made directly by supervisors once a successful consultation with a student has taken place – a supervisor makes an allocation by assigning a student to a project in the project database.
-Students should check their allocation in the Project Database and contact ITEE Thesis Enquiries (thesis_enquiries@itee.uq.edu.au) if their supervisor has not allocated them into the database by the end of Week 2.
+Students should check their allocation in the Project Database and contact EECS Thesis Enquiries (thesis_enquiries@eecs.uq.edu.au) if their supervisor has not allocated them into the database by the end of Week 2.